ArseniiRudenko/unity_serialize_interface/README.md

 # unity serialize interface
-Small adhoc class allowing to use interfaces as fileds in Unity and select implementation from ui.
+Drawer class that allows to use interfaces as monobehaviour fileds in Unity and select implementation from inspector ui.

 ## How to use